KDE/documentation-develop-kde-org/HIG/source/introduction/architecture.rst

 .. figure:: /img/kirigami.jpg
    :scale: 25%
-   :alt: Discover, a convergent application build with Kirigami
+   :alt: Discover, a convergent application built with Kirigami

-   Discover, a convergent application build using Kirigami
+   Discover, a convergent application built using Kirigami

 .. hint::
    |devicon| To test qml scenes use